Unified Text-Image-to-Video Generation: A Training-Free Approach to Flexible Visual Conditioning: Experiments

 \subsection{Visualization for Qualitative Comparison}

-Besides quantitative evaluation in Sec. \ref{sec:cmp_sota}, we also visualize the videos synthesized by our method and other baselines for a qualitative comparison.
+Besides quantitative evaluation, we also visualize the videos synthesized by our method and other baselines for a qualitative comparison.
 As illustrated in Fig. \ref{fig:cmp_sota}, we observe some distortion in the videos generated by DynamiCrafter (\textit{e.g.}, the person in image animation and the knife in video frame interpolation), which may be the explanation for the low performance in Tab. \ref{tab:sota_cmp}.
 TRF is good at preserving visual features of the two bounded images.
 However, the video frames synthesized by TRF are blurry around the knife.
 We speculate that TRF is initially proposed for smooth motion generation and camera viewpoint transition.
 It may be weak in modeling object state change, such as the onion being cut into small pieces in this example.
 TI2V-Zero can generate videos with large motion because of the autoregressive generation mechanism.
 However, the cumulative mistakes weaken the controllability of visual conditions, leading to a low consistency in the frames far from the condition image.
 In contrast, our method can follow the textual prompts and visual conditions faithfully, and synthesize smooth motions in all TI2V settings.
-Please refer to the supplementary for more visualization of our method.
+More examples of our method are illustrated in the supplementary.